arvindag/Misc-Docs/GoLang.md

 parts of the program.
 It is a run time property.

 #### 3 Basic Data Types
-Go types fall into 4 categories: *basic types, aggregate types, reference types and interface types*.
+Go types fall into **4 categories**: *basic types, aggregate types, reference types and interface types*.
-**Basic** types like numbers, strings, booleans **Aggregate** types like arrays and structs **Reference** types includes pointers, slices, maps, functions, channels
+**Basic** types like numbers, strings, booleans **Aggregate** types like arrays and structs **Reference** types includes pointers, slices, maps, functions, channels **Interface** types which are abstract types.
+The above 3 are concrete types.
 ##### 3.1 Integers
 * *int* is by far the most used integer type which is signed integer.
 * *rune* is a synonym for **int32** and indicates a value is a Unicode code point.
 * Similarly *byte* is a synonym for uint8
-* *uintptr* is suficient to hold all bits of a pointer value used only for low level programming.
+* *uintptr* is sufficient to hold all bits of a pointer value used only for low level programming.
 Built-in **len** function returns a signed int so that it can be used in the loops.
 Octal numbers seem to be used for exactly one purpose - file permissions on the POSIX systems.